 What other groups would you be working with and who would volunteer or help you with your project?
+2 points

 What exactly would you spend the $500 on for your project?
 (Funds must be spent to purchase materials or supplies necessary for your project.
 Funds cannot pay people or services).
+Budget breakdown- 1 point; Budget description- 1 point

 Will you get other funds or materials from other places?
 If so, how much do you think you would need and where would you get it?
+2 points